 dramaturgy and directing by Daria Deflorian

-with Benedetta Barzini, Daria Deflorian Monica Piseddu
+with Anna Coppola, Daria Deflorian, Monica Piseddu

 project shared with Monica Piseddu and Andrea Pizzalis

-scene curator and director’s assistant Andrea Pizzalis
+set designer and director’s assistant Andrea Pizzalis

-lighting design Giulia Pastore
+lighting designer Giulia Pastore

-sound design Emanuele Pontecorvo
+sound designer Emanuele Pontecorvo

 artistic consultant Attilio Scarpellini